Proposed Property 2R counterexamples classified: Pushing onto a Seifert surface

 Figure \ref{fig:prehexsquare02} repeats the first two steps in Figure \ref{fig:prehexstep5a}, with these minor modifications: \begin{itemize} \item The square knot $Q$ is laid out in the classic fashion that emphasizes its Seifert surface: three rectangles in the plane of the page, with the middle rectangle joined to each of the side rectangles via three twisted bands. \item The Seifert surface $F$ is not shown; instead, the annuli have been shaded to show where they lie in front of or behind $F$. \item In the lower figure, not only has each twist box been passed through an end of one of the arcs (as was done in Figure \ref{fig:prehexstep5a}), but also the annuli have been stretched horizontally and the top subarc of the top annulus passed over the top subarc of $Q$ (and symmetrically at the bottom) so that much of each annulus lies right next to $F$. \item Since each gray annulus links $Q$ once, there is an intersection point (shown with a red dot in the lower figure) of each with $F$. \item The arcs connecting the annuli appear in red. \end{itemize}

 Further progress is shown in Figure \ref{fig:prehexsquare45}: first the red arcs are moved mostly onto $F$ by passing one of them over the top (and the other under the bottom) of the center of $Q$.
 (In fact, if the red arcs were not attached to the annuli at the blue squares, but set free to form their own circle, that circle could be moved entirely onto $F$ away from the annuli.)
 Then the subarcs of the annuli at the center of the figure are moved to conform to $F$ as much as possible, at one point inevitably passing from the top of $F$, around $Q$ and then under $F$.
 Each annulus conforms even more closely to $F$ if half of its full twist is absorbed into the point at which the annulus is passed around $Q$, moving from the top of $F$ to the bottom.
 The final result is shown in Figure \ref{fig:prehexsquare6}.

-Further hope of pushing each $V_n$ onto $F$ requires a good understanding of the fiber structure of the complement of $Q$ and the parallel fiber structure of the closed $3$-manifold $M$ obtained by $0$-framed surgery on $Q$.
+Sadly, central features of Figure \ref{fig:prehexsquare6} do not offer much hope of further pushing $V_n$ onto $F$.
+Most noticeably, the gray annuli which carry so much of $V_n$ have non-trivial linking number with $Q$, so there is no way that they can be moved intact onto the Seifert surface $F$.
+Of course we are allowed to change $V_n$ by sliding it over $Q$, but this is very difficult to picture in $S^3$.
+Further progress in pushing $V_n$ onto $F$ requires a good understanding of the fiber structure of the complement of $Q$ and the parallel fiber structure of the closed $3$-manifold $M$ obtained by $0$-framed surgery on $Q$.
 That is the subject of the next section.